 As venues gradually reopened, safety protocols became part of daily operations.

 PPE, social distancing, health screenings and enhanced sanitization routines were widely adopted.
+Managers were tasked with interpreting evolving health guidance and enforcing compliance.

-Roles across the board adapted: Hosts tracked guest flow, Housekeepers expanded cleaning checklists and Restaurant Managers restructured shifts into rotating pods to reduce risk.
+Roles across the board adapted — Hosts tracked guest flow, Housekeepers expanded cleaning checklists and Restaurant Managers restructured shifts into rotating pods to reduce risk.

 Orientation and training moved online, and signage, digital checklists and revised manuals became the new workplace standard.